gruntwork-io/docs/_docs-sources/pipelines/tutorial/index.md

 ### Planning and Applying

 Create a new branch for your changes, commit your changes to your branch, then push your branch.
 Next, create a PR to merge your branch into `main` (the default branch in your repository).
-Follow this GitHub tutorial on [creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) using your preferred tool of choice.
+Follow this GitHub tutorial to [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) using your preferred tool of choice.

 After you create the PR, GitHub Actions will automatically run the workflow defined in `pipelines.yml`.
 Once complete, pipelines will add a comment to the PR with a link to the workflow logs, click the link see the output of the `terragrunt plan` action that ran as a result of your changes.